FUZZFACED

 FENDER DELUXE SERIES

-The production of the Deluxe Series Stratocasters, “premium” versions of the Standard Stratocasters, often equipped with better electronics, including boost circuits and better pickups, started in the late '90s.
-Among the first guitars of this series should be recalled are the Powerhouse Stratocaster and the Deluxe Super Strat, introduced in 1997.
+The Deluxe Series Stratocasters were premium versions of the Standard Stratocaster.
+They often came equipped with enhanced electronics, including active mid-boost circuits and upgraded single-coil pickups.
+Among the first models in this series were the Powerhouse Stratocaster and the Deluxe Super Strat, both of which were introduced in 1997.

-The Super Strat mounted Super Fat "Super" Strat pickups, essentially the same as the American Standard ones but slightly overwound.
-They were controlled by the classic five-way switch and a push pull switch that activated the bridge pickup in positions 4 and 5.
-It was replaced by the Deluxe Players Strat, which sported the Noiseless Pickups.
+The Deluxe Super Strat featured Super Fat “Super” Strat pickups—essentially overwound versions of the American Standard pickups—and included a push-pull switch activating the bridge pickup in positions four and five.
+It was later replaced by the Deluxe Players Strat, which was fitted with Noiseless pickups.

 Powerhouse Stratocaster electronics: MDX and dummy coil